tngo0508/tngo0508.github.io/_posts/2023-12-18-indepth-questions.md

 - You need a lightweight and flexible way to implement polymorphism.

 ### Key Similarities Between Abstract Classes and Interfaces in C#
-- Both abstract classes and interfaces provide a way of defining behavior without implementation.
+- Both abstract classes and interfaces provide a way of **defining behavior without implementation**.
 They are both used to create a contract that other classes must follow.
-Both abstract classes and interfaces can be inherited by derived classes, and they cannot be directly instantiated.
+Both abstract classes and interfaces can be **inherited by derived classes**, and they cannot be directly instantiated.

-- Another similarity between abstract classes and interfaces is that they can both contain abstract methods.
+- Another similarity between abstract classes and interfaces is that they can both **contain abstract methods**.
 Abstract methods are methods that are declared but not implemented in the class or interface.

-- This means that any class or interface that inherits from the abstract class or implements the interface must provide an implementation for the abstract method.
+- This means that any class or interface that inherits from the abstract class or implements the interface **must provide an implementation for the abstract method**.
 This allows for greater flexibility and customization in the behavior of the derived classes or implementing classes.

 ### Key Differences Between Abstract Classes and Interfaces in C#
 The key differences between abstract classes and interfaces are as follows: